 “Well,” she said coolly.
 “Who do we have here?”

-“The name’s Edward Lee,” I said with maybe more assertiveness than I kid should normally show when talking to an elder.
+“The name’s Edward Lee,” I said with maybe more assertiveness than a kid would normally show when talking to an elder.
 It was fine with brats, but I couldn’t help refusing to act like a kid in front of someone close to my own age.
 “I’ve been told by Laure from the bar down the hill to look for Mrs Royin.”

 “Were you, now?”